In a Nutshell

 Credit Scores

-If you’re interested in a more sound financial future, one of the best ways to start is by improving your FICO credit score and credit score and your credit report.
+If you’re interested in a more sound financial future, one of the best ways to start is by improving your FICO credit score and your credit report.
 In North Carolina, the average credit score is 707.
-This is a pretty good score, as you should have over 670 points to be considered in the ‘good credit’ range.
+This is an effective score, as you need over 670 points to be considered in the ‘good credit’ range.
+“Good” credit scores make it easier to qualify for loans at a lower interest rate.

 Identity Theft